Organic Cane Sugar vs. White Sugar: What's the Difference?

 Their organic cane sugar is good for baking and as a sweetener.

 It is kosher, non-GMO, USDA Organic certified and comes in a resealable bag that is fully recyclable in-store.
-This organic sugar can be purchased for the affordable price point of $3-$7.

 Public Goods Affordable Organic Cane Sugar